Last Night From Glasgow: History

-In October 2020 LNFG organised a concert in an open-sided gazebo, to meet with local Covid-19 regulations, that The Herald described as 'Scotland's first concert in six months'.
+In October 2020, LNFG organised a concert in an open-sided gazebo, to meet with local Covid-19 regulations, that The Herald described as 'Scotland's first concert in six months'.

+Operations

+The label was founded with the intention of assisting unsigned artists with the physical release and promotion of their music.
+It operates as a private limited company.
+Artists retain the intellectual rights to their music, and all profits are reinvested into the label's operation.
+Operating capital is primarily raised by the sale of annual memberships and in return for their patronage, members receive a 12" vinyl copy of each of that year's releases, digital releases and guest list entry to all album launch events.

 Artists

 The following artists have released music on the Last Night From Glasgow label:

 Sub-labels

 Komponist

-In July 2019 it was announced that LNFG would be launching a new label 'Komponist', "focussed on the compositional artists as opposed to songwriters.
+In July 2019 it was announced that LNFG would be launching a new label 'Komponist', "focused on the compositional artists as opposed to songwriters.
 Concentrating on all forms of instrumental music, be it Jazz, NeoClassical, Electronica or Heavy Drone."

 Hive

 In 2019 a new label called Hive was announced that would allow artists to use LNFG's promotional services while still self-releasing an album.

 Past Night From Glasgow

 In 2020 it was announced that a new label would be set up, called 'Past Night From Glasgow'.
 The purpose of the label is to re-issue older albums not currently available.
 The first album announced was Sisters by The Bluebells.